cheetah198816/geographical-service/README.md

 2. **geographical-microservice** -

-    1. This module reads the results from the database.
+    1. This module reads the results from the database and makes a REST call to the excel batch job to register a job.
 	2. It runs on port of 9090.
 	3. The main class to start the module is GeographicalApplication.java